A close up of food on a table, with Shallot and Thyme

 Pickled Peppers With Shallots & Thyme are by no means a topping for the beasty Brat alone…

-I was remembering the other day when planning my shopping list, of my Grandmaโ€™s spicy quick pickles.
+I was remembering the other day when planning my shopping list, of my grandma’s spicy quick pickles.
 She made them with zucchini mainly.
 Sometimes she used just lots of onions or cukes.
 It really depended on what they had them growing in the garden.
-I wanted a Brat in a bun this week SO BADLY; but they wouldnโ€™t be complete without a hot-n-sweet pickle of some sort to accompany the condiments, diced onions, etc. I was leaning toward cauliflower and pearl onions, similar to Italian Giardiniera, but went this route given my respect for the Brat โ€“ a stand-alone quasi sandwich whose toppings need to be as stand-alone as it does.
-These tangy and sweet pickled peppers are by no means a topping for the beasty Brat alone; I like them so much that I chop them into my popular Creamy Italian Hoagie Dip, and they also taste outstanding on a homemade cast iron pizza.
-Who knew??
+I wanted a Brat in a bun this week SO BADLY; but they wouldn’t be complete without a hot-n-sweet pickle of some sort to accompany the condiments, diced onions, etc. I was leaning toward cauliflower and pearl onions, similar to Italian Giardiniera, but went this route given my respect for the Brat – a stand-alone quasi sandwich whose toppings need to be as stand-alone as it does.
+These tangy and sweet pickled peppers are by no means a topping for the beasty Brat alone, so be creative!

 A close up of a jar of pickled peppers